 “All those things that you saw as a roadblock in your life are going to be removed when you’re here,” says member Amira Harris, who applied to the program in early 2020, while unemployed and pregnant.
 She initially thought Rung was a cool-looking coworking space after her partner sent her a link about it on Instagram, but soon discovered it was much more.

-Rung provides a holistic program of support for women to elevate their lives, from career advancement and coding classes to mental health counseling and gardening.
+Rung provides a holistic program of support for women to elevate their lives, including career advancement in one of three pathways (geospatial, tech and advanced manufacturing) .
 Applications are open to anyone who identifies as female, has a $50,000 personal (not household) or less income, is interested in full-time employment, speaks English, has a high school diploma or equivalent, employment and stable housing history of at least six months, and is able to attend in person in south city.

 Rung first launched in 2010 as a retail store in Rock Hill by Ali Kindle and Mallarie Zimmer, aimed at providing affordable consignment business clothes to women.
 After several years of community and nonprofit initiatives, Rung shifted gears and closed its boutique in 2017.
 Rebranding as Rung for Women, the organization began partnering with local organizations including LaunchCode, Provident Behavioral Health, Prosperity Connection, Urban Harvest STL, Family Care Health Centers, Safe Connections and The Collective STL to provide a holistic suite of services aimed at helping women in their careers and beyond.
 Rung for Women opened the doors to its campus in August 2020, and its inaugural members started their journey in March 2021.